prasana27/data_visualization/datavis/session02/session02.md

 - Sketch designs about
 - Design from the ground up
 - Should not require lots of cognition to understand data vis
+- Try not to create a micro language
+- Provide meaningful annotations and not just a caption
+- Understanding beats beauty
+- Let data drive the design and not the other way around

 {|annotation)}